 2. Trixie Activity Game, Turn Around Level 2

-Next up we have another great option from Trixie.
+Next up we have another great dog treat dispenser toy option from Trixie.
 This time it’s the appropriately named Turn Around dog strategy game from their Dog Activity range.
 It consists of a stand with 3 elements that can be turned and 2 lids.
 Inside the containers that can be turned you can store your four-legged friend’s favourite treats or kibble.

 The idea behind the toy, therefore, is very simple.
-If your dog wants to get their paws and teeth on those tasty treats, they need to figure out how to turn the elements and release the scrummy nibbles.
+If your dog wants to get those tasty treats, they need to figure out how to turn the elements and release the scrummy nibbles.
 They won’t be able to get at the treats with just brute force, however, as the lids add an additional level of difficulty to the containers you choose to use them on to really work on their mental stimulation.

 As with all Trixie Dog Activity toys, Turn Around is made from dish-washer safe plastic (the turning elements) and features non-slip rubberised feet on the base to secure it in place, even when your dog is roughly playing with it.